-Phabricator is a collection of open source web applications that help software companies build better software.
+Phabricator is an open source LAMP (Linux, Apache, MySQL, PHP) application that helps software companies build better software.

 Ranked in these QuestionsQuestion Ranking